shizuo-kaji/UnpairedImageTranslation/README.md

 with several enhancements, most notably for dealing with CT images.
 The codes have been used in

-- S. Kida, S. Kaji, K. Nawa, T. Imae, T. Nakamoto, S. Ozaki, T. Ota, Y. Nozawa, and K. Nakagawa, Visual enhancement of Cone-beam CT by use of CycleGAN, Medical Physics, 47-3 (2020), 998--1010, https://doi.org/10.1002/mp.13963
+1. S. Kida, S. Kaji, K. Nawa, T. Imae, T. Nakamoto, S. Ozaki, T. Ota, Y. Nozawa, and K. Nakagawa, Visual enhancement of Cone-beam CT by use of CycleGAN, Medical Physics, 47-3 (2020), 998--1010, https://doi.org/10.1002/mp.13963
-- S. Kaji and S. Kida, Overview of image-to-image translation by use of deep neural networks: denoising, super-resolution, modality conversion, and reconstruction in  medical imaging, Radiological Physics and Technology,  Volume 12, Issue 3 (2019), pp 235--248. https://doi.org/10.1007/s12194-019-00520-y
+2. S. Kaji and S. Kida, Overview of image-to-image translation by use of deep neural networks: denoising, super-resolution, modality conversion, and reconstruction in  medical imaging, Radiological Physics and Technology,  Volume 12, Issue 3 (2019), pp 235--248. https://doi.org/10.1007/s12194-019-00520-y
-- Toshikazu Imae, Shizuo Kaji, Satoshi Kida, Kanako Matsuda, Shigeharu Takenaka, Atsushi Aoki, Takahiro Nakamoto, Sho Ozaki, Kanabu Nawa, Hideomi Yamashita, Keiichi Nakagawa, and Osamu Abe, Improvement in Image Quality of CBCT during Treatment by Cycle Generative Adversarial Network, Japanese Journal of Radiological Technology, Vol. 76(11), 1173-1184, 2020, DOI: 10.6009/jjrt.2020_JSRT_76.11.1173
+3. Toshikazu Imae, Shizuo Kaji, Satoshi Kida, Kanako Matsuda, Shigeharu Takenaka, Atsushi Aoki, Takahiro Nakamoto, Sho Ozaki, Kanabu Nawa, Hideomi Yamashita, Keiichi Nakagawa, and Osamu Abe, Improvement in Image Quality of CBCT during Treatment by Cycle Generative Adversarial Network, Japanese Journal of Radiological Technology, Vol. 76(11), 1173-1184, 2020, DOI: 10.6009/jjrt.2020_JSRT_76.11.1173

+Please cite 1. if you use this code in your work.

 This code is based on
 - https://github.com/naoto0804/chainer-cyclegan